mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     "Let them die!"
 He said in a fit of exasperated rage.

-    Exasperated, Fanla left Kip to grieve and went to help the others on the surface.
+    Exasperated, Fanla left Kipnu to grieve and went to help the others on the surface.
 After 80 presses with no pulse or breathing, he stopped and slowly removed Ginnu's body from his own.
 He looked into hae lifeless eyes once more, both of their chests blue with kanosin, illuminating the space between life and death.

     "I'll come back for you," he told hae, wishing he could be certain.
 An overwhelming air of failure welled up in him, but he pushed it down and forced himself to run away.